Our financial strength rating: A- u (Excellent).

 Total Fidelity Life

-Minimum solvency capital is the minimum amount of capital that must be held by a licensed life insurer.
+Minimum solvency capital is the minimum amount of capital that must be held by a licenced life insurer.

 Actual solvency capital is the amount of equity less deductions from capital held to meet solvency.